ryan-buckholz/ERIS/README.md

 # ERIS

+# Project Description
+Client: Deh-Jeng Jang(David), Office of Geotechnical Design Policy and Practice (GDPP), CalTrans
+        GDPP operates and maintains the California State Highway System and ensures the safety and efficient flow of travelers and goods on vehicles on the highways.

+Problem: Engineers will be deployed to the site to access the situation when California State Highway System is disrupted by accidents or natural disasters such as landslides and mudflow.
+However, they have recorded the situation by manually filling out assessment forms, depicting diagrams, and submitting them to relevant divisions.
+It results in the assessments might be low effective and time-consuming.

+Proposed Solution:
+     Mobile app: engineers can efficiently record the site conditions and document the proposed mitigation measures and timely transmit the information to a centralized database system.
+     Web app: emergency response coordinators, supervisor, and managers can acquire the information and make decisions timely.

 # Building The Mobile App

 You must use Visual Studio 2019 or Visual Studio 2022 in order to build the mobile app because Xamarin depends on Visual Studio.